 About Worcester Polytechnic Institute

 Founded in 1865 in Worcester, Mass., WPI was one of the nation's first engineering and technology universities.
 WPI's14 academic departments offer more than 50 undergraduate and graduate degree programs in science, engineering, technology, management, the social sciences, and the humanities and arts, leading to bachelor’s, master’s and PhD degrees.
 WPI's world-class faculty work with students in a number of cutting-edge research areas, leading to breakthroughs and innovations in such fields as biotechnology, fuel cells, and information security, materials processing, and nanotechnology.
-Students also have the opportunity to make a difference to communities and organizations around the world through the university's innovative Global Perspective Program.
+Students also have the opportunity to make a difference to communities and organizations around the world through the university's innovative Global Projects Program.
 There are more than 25 WPI project centers throughout North America and Central America, Africa, Australia, Asia, and Europe.

 January 4, 2010